slatedocs/slate/source/includes/_enrichment.md

 This endpoint enriches organization information in bulk with info such as industry, company size, etc. based on the domain parameter passed in.

+Up to 10 records can be enriched at the same time through this endpoint.

+### Credit Usage

+Duplicate enrichments of the same record will not be charged credits.

+### Rate Limits

+Rate limits on this endpoint are 1/10th of what is available on the single enrichment endpoint.

 `POST https://api.apollo.io/api/v1/organizations/bulk_enrich`